-The Company does not expect to realize any tax benefits from its share option activity or the recognition of sharebased compensation expense because the Company currently has net operating losses and has a full valuation allowance against its deferred tax assets.
-Accordingly, no amounts related to excess tax benefits have been reported
+The Company does not expect to realize any tax benefits from its share option activity or the recognition of share-based compensation expense because the Company currently has net operating losses and has a full valuation allowance against its deferred tax assets.
+Accordingly, no amounts related to excess tax benefits have been reported in cash flows from operations or cash flows from financing activities for the nine-month periods ended September 30, 2020 and 2019.

-5. Ordinary Shares
+6. Ordinary Shares